 There are online Personal Financial Literacy resources available for students who have yet to meet this requirement.
 For PFL resources, visit the OSDE Personal Financial Literacy webpage.
-Districts should consider whether requirements have already been met through courses offered at the school; for transfer students, they should verify if the requirement has been met at the previous school.
+Consider whether requirements have already been met through courses offered at your school; for transfer students, verify if the requirement has been met at the previous school.